05.08.2008, Thursday ~ Depart PDX -Portland Oregon USA Airport at 7:35 am

 05.10.2008, Saturday ~ The GODTV tour began this morning at the Mount of Olives with 1800 gathered for a group photo (seriously), a welcome from Rory Alec of GODTV and a bit of worship and then through the Joppa Gate, down the Via Dolorosa (Way of the Cross) to the Church of the Holy Sepulcher, The Stations of the Cross, The Lion’s Gate and The Garden of Gethsemane - all common places to visit in the times of the Knights of Templar.
 Perhaps the place that touched my spirit the deepest was during the tour of the Garden of Gethsemane…although the building was ornate, the mosaics simply amazing, the 2000 year old olive trees beyond description…as we were leaving I passed a rose bush called “Double Delight”…it is very familiar rose bush to me as my twin sister and I gave one to my Dad for his rose garden a few months before he moved to heaven 10-04-2000.
 There were those along the path in the Garden of Gethsemane humming/singing “I Come to the Garden Alone” a familiar Christian hymn from my childhood and one of my Dad’s favorite hymns…and I know my PAPA GOD has remembered my Dad in this place…and I am so humbled by HIS relentless love for me.

 05.11.2008, Sunday ~ Mother’s Day in America, The CALL with Lou Engle was being held in Jerusalem, Israel and the closing of the Global Day of Prayer…we met at the Convention Center in Jerusalem as many pilgrims are making the journey to Jerusalem in this season.
 The Convention center is filled to overflowing and gratefully a single space is found in the balcony.
-Immediately my eyes take note of a beautiful flag of the World just a few seats away (it is identical to the one at Love’s Way Community Church in Lebanon, TN).
+Immediately my eyes take note of a beautiful flag of the World just a few seats away (it is identical to the one at Love’s Way Community Church in Lebanon, Tennessee).
 After a few moments I ask the owner of the flag if I just might use it for a bit.
 Ahhhhhh…now I am at home…flags overhead, worship music of Misty Edwards coming from the keyboard, prayers of Mike Bickel and Lou Engle being released…who would have imagined that I would be in Israel at this strategic season in the earth’s history?

 Pastor Rozen picked me up in the late afternoon and we went to a family’s home (from his congregation) for prayer and a Bible Study, then he graciously returned me to the hotel and after dinner I began uploading and editing photos which I did every evening for the remainder of the tour.

 05.12.2008, Monday ~ Each morning a sign in the lobby of the hotel indicated when our tour bus (number 22 which was symbolic of Genesis 22 and Revelation 22 throughout the remainder of the tour) filled with about 40 people would be leaving.
 This morning we headed north to Galilee.
 On the way to Galilee we could see the Bedouin Tent Dwellings and many hundreds of acres of dry, parched desert.
 We stopped by Ginosar for lunch, then to the Mount of Beatitudes for a brief visit (on the shores of Galilee), then to Capharnaum (Capernaum-City of Naum)) to visit the synagogue archaeological ruins and the home of Peter’s Mother-in-law.
-This little city so impacted me as the geography of the area helped me understand and visualize the reality of the Scriptures, the fishing boats on the sea of Galilee, the synagogue where Yeshua would have taught, the places where he walked and talked with his disciples, where so many miracles occurred and where Peter walked on water.
+This little city so impacted me as the geography of the area helped me understand and visualize the reality of the Scriptures, the fishing boats on the sea of Galilee, the synagogue where Yeshua taught, the places where he walked and talked with his disciples, where so many miracles occurred and where Peter walked on water.
 The area was filled with archaeological ruins of the 1st, 4th and 5th century.
 Simply amazing.
 The evening held a prophetic worship concert by Kim Clement at Mt Carmel where ABBA ADONAI destroyed the false gods through the faith and obedience of Elijah the prophet.

 05.13.08, Tuesday ~ The Old City of Jerusalem called to us once again with a visit to the Dormition Abbey which holds a crypt of Mary, the Jerusalem Archaeological Center next to the Western Wall, the Dung Gate, Armenian Quarter and the Jerusalem Cardo.
 A few years ago, while standing in New York City looking up at the Empire State Building I was just overwhelmed by the technological advances of humankind and wondered “how does one build an empire state building?” and then walking through the Jerusalem Cardo of the 5-7th Century I found myself wondering the same thing “how does one make that many giant marble pillars?” that will survive at least 1500-1600 years of history filled with wars.
 What kind of mechanical and engineering genius did this take?
 And who was the genius that designed the cistern holding thousands of gallons of water?